Tribe’s Commitment to GDPR

 Your data, your control

 Tribe does not mine, store, or attempt to access any special or sensitive categories of personal data.
-To be specific, we collects the following data:
+To be specific, we collect the following data:

 - Contact information such as email address and phone number

-- Job title, biography, location, social media links, and picture
+- Job title, biography, location, social media links, and pictures

 - IP addresses

 - Cookie data (only for service functionality; Tribe does NOT track users across different domains/communities)

 Your organization is in control of this data at all times, including how long we store your data and when we delete it.
 Your company also owns and has full control over users’ contributions to the community including questions, answers, posts, comments, etc.